-The Pinnawala Elephant Orphanage is located around halfway between Colombo and Kandy.
-Just for a change, we decided to take a train from the modern-looking central station in Kandy westwards to Ranbukkana.
+The Elephant Orphanage is located halfway between Colombo and Kandy.
+We decided to take a train from the modern-looking central station in Kandy westwards to Ranbukkana.
 From there, we planned to travel the extra few kilometers to Pinnawala on foot.
 After all, we had all day and were in no hurry for a change.

 We left our hotel straight after breakfast and walked over to the train station.
 The train journey takes around an hour and a half.
 We planned to arrive in Pinnawala a little before lunchtime: This is the time the elephants are taken across the road for their daily wash in the nearby river.

-The entrance fee (for foreigners) is Rs 2000 ($15).
+The entrance fee (for adult foreigners) is Rs 2,500 ($7).
 This gives you access to the main complex and the river where the elephants bathe.
 Be aware however that you will be hassled by would-be guides and constantly harassed for tips once you are inside.

 We saw several elephants in chains.
 In the covered areas we found some younger elephants being hand-fed with what looked like milk from large bottles.
 We also saw 2 hairy little baby elephants.